- by Catherine

 Momo in Tibet can not only be boiled but also be steamed or deep-fried to eat.
 It tastes fragrant but not greasy, and the meat filling is refreshing.
 Here is a reminder that when eating momo, you must first bite the skin then absorb the oil and soup inside.
 This will not only prevent you from getting burned but also let you taste the exquisite fragrance and delicious soup.
 It couldn't be better if Tibetan momo is served with the special Tibetan pepper "Madu"!

-- How to Get to Tibet from Philippines?
+- How to Travel to Tibet from Beijing?

 - What to Pack for Mount Kailash Trekking Tour?

 - How to Plan a Trip to Tibet?